SalesforceFoundation/NPSP-Advisory-Board/README.md

 *	One Salesforce.org NPSP Product Management seat
 *	One Open Source Software guidance seat
 *	No fee or sponsorship is required for membership
-*	he membership term will last 12 months.
-With the exception of the Product Owner, top technical contributors, Facilitator and Product Manager, all members can serve a maximum of two consecutive terms.
+*	The membership term will last 12 months.
+The Product Owner and top technical contributors are automatically assigned seats on the Board.
+The Product Owner appoints the Facilitator, Product Manager and Open Source Guidance seats.
+All other members can serve a maximum of two consecutive terms.

 #### 4.2